dynapsys/dockvirt/examples/2-python-flask-app/README.md

     # Use the default configuration from the .dockvirt file
     dockvirt up

+    # Developer tip: if another dockvirt is first on your PATH (e.g., Homebrew),
+    # use the project venv binary explicitly to ensure the latest local CLI:
+    # ../../.venv-3.13/bin/dockvirt up

     # Or change the OS to Fedora (edit .dockvirt or use the parameter)
     dockvirt up --os fedora38
     ```